microsoft/code-push/cli/README.md

 <img width="500" src="https://cloud.githubusercontent.com/assets/116461/16246597/bd49a9ac-37ba-11e6-9aa4-a2d3b2821a90.png" />

-Under the covers, this command simply automates the usage of the iOS system logs and ADB logcat, but provides a platform-agnostic, filtered view of all logs coming from the CodePush plugin, for both Cordova or React Native.
+Under the covers, this command simply automates the usage of the iOS system logs and ADB logcat, but provides a platform-agnostic, filtered view of all logs coming from the CodePush plugin, for Cordova, React Native or NativeScript.
 This way, you don't need to learn and/or use another tool simply to be able to answer basic questions about how CodePush is behaving.

 *NOTE: The debug command supports both emulators and devices for Android, but currently only supports listening to logs from the iOS simulator.
 We hope to add device support soon.*